Ralo93/earthquake_damage_prediction/README.md

 Our approach consisted of EDA, data cleaning, preprocessing and trying different supervised learning algorithms.
 Further it included hyperparameter tuning with cross-validation using bayesian search.

+As time was a constraint, we worked mainly in jupter labs (I know, not the perfect IDE but for a quick prototyping and EDA etc. actually a good fit in my opinion).

 ## Table of Contents